BLACKROCK FINANCIAL LITERACY

 What is inflation?

 Inflation is defined as the rate of change in prices over time.
 And price increases are correlated with a reduction in purchasing power, which means your money buys you less.
 It also means the money you save today will be less valuable in the future.
-The most immediate way people feel the negative affects of inflation is when prices rise too much – especially when prices rise, and paychecks do not.
+The most immediate way people feel the negative effects of inflation is when prices rise too much – especially when prices rise, and paychecks do not.

 Key takeaways